vim-autoformat/vim-autoformat/README.md

 This means that the formatting style will match your current vim settings as much as possible.
 For the exact default definitions, have a look in `vim-autoformat/plugin/defaults.vim`.

+If you have a composite filetype with dots (like `django.python` or `php.wordpress`), vim-autoformat internally replaces the dots with underscores so you can define formatters through `g:formatprg_django_python` and so on.

 Things that are not (yet) implemented
 ----------------------------------------------------------